March 28-30 hyatt regency crystal city

 Information overload, tons of tools, and a variety of content quality—how do we cope and find techniques for our research and that of our customers?
 Our experts and practitioners share the latest tips and tricks for discovering, navigating, and searching for the information you and your customers need and want!

-Moderator: Marydee Ojala, Editor, Online Searcher
+Moderator: Marydee Ojala, Editor, Online Searcher, Computers in Libraries Magazine, & Editor-in-Chief, KMWorld Magazine

 A101: Super Searcher Strategies